All the flavors of fall in this delicious savoury butternut squash, leek and goat cheese crostata!

 That’s all there is to it.
 While the dough is resting you’ll have time to prepare your filling.

 Now for the butternut squash.
 In my cooking workshops many people have told me that they find it difficult to peel this tough skinned squash.
-I’ll show you step-by-step how I peel and dice mine.
+I’ll show you step-by-step how I peel and cube mine.

 - First, cut off a thin slice off of the base of the squash so the squash sits on a level surface.
 Next, use a vegetable peeler to peel the skin in downward motions.